 You could say:

-“I can have meetings on any day of the week.
+“I can have meetings on any week day.
 Is there a particular day that works for you?”

-“Is there a particular day of the week that’s best for you?
+“Is there a particular day that’s best for you?
 I can adjust to any day that suits you.”

 “Whether you prefer to have meetings on Mondays through Fridays or on weekends, my team will be available.
 Let us know what is ideal for you.”